First message you will see is "Press any key to boot from CD or DVD", press

 Startup repair will now search for problems that are preventing boot.

-You may now be prompted to try "System Restore" to resolve your boot issues,
+You may now be prompted to try "System Restore" to resolve your boot issues, press "Cancel", this can be attempted later (See other repair options).

 Windows 7 will now attempt to repair your "Startup" issues.